A graphic of a home with arrows representing how Radon enters your home

 How long will it take me to receive my test kit(s)?

 Our radon kits are mailed from Mississauga via Canada Post.
-Typically orders will arrive between one and three weeks, depending on the destination.
+Typically orders will arrive within one to three weeks depending on your location.

 How do I get my results and how long will it take?